Standard 100 was introduced at the beginning of the 1990s as a response to the needs of the general public for textiles which posed no risk to health.

 Until the introduction of the Oeko-Tex« Standard 100, there was no reliable product label for consumers to assess the human ecological quality of textiles.

-The Austrian Textile Research Institute (ÍTI) and the German Research Institute Hohenstein therefore jointly developed the Oeko-Tex Standard 100 on the basis of their existing test standards.
+The Austrian Textile Research Institute (ÍTI) and the German Research Institute Hohenstein therefore jointly developed the Oeko-Tex Standard 100 certification on the basis of their existing test standards.

 For many consumers in target markets such as Europe or Japan, evidence that textile products are harmless to health was an increasingly important factor when making a purchase decision.
 Awareness of Oeko-Tex is now entering the USA marketplace.